 I’ve always fancied building a few scale representations of cars I’ve driven over the years and that got me thinking about another predicament I found myself in.
 Getting the mancave ready to work in again I had planned a few upgrades, and one of them involved a trip to a hardware store.
 Trouble is, I didn't actually have a 1:1 scale car to pick the stuff up with!

-I’ve been without my own mode of transport for almost nine months now and whilst I have had full access to my wife’s car, I’ve missed that automotive independence that most of us take for granted.
+I’ve been without my own mode of transport for almost nine months now and whilst I have access to my wife’s car, I’ve missed that automotive independence that most of us take for granted.
 I’m no spring chicken anymore and whilst I love driving, owning a few track cars along the way too, speed is no longer as addictive as it once was.
 Priorities still include good build quality, good durability and good handling characteristics, but I’m more inclined towards comfort with a more compliant ride and better cabin refinement than all out performance these days.

 The track was built on an old army camp

 I’ve been actively looking for something for the past six months, but so far nothing has piqued my interest.
-You see I’m quite particular about the cars I drive.
+I’m quite particular about the cars I drive.
 They are after all a depreciating asset, and sadly all too often these days, are only built to last out the warranty term.
 With a couple of exceptions, I nearly always end up buying pre-owned, I don’t want an EV, and I'm not a fan of SUVs, and 42 years of experience has taught me to stay well clear of the majority of European brands.
 These lessons learnt steered me towards Japanese cars many moons ago, as I found pound for pound, they offered the best value and very little if anything goes wrong with them.
 Which has definitely proved true from my experience.

 2006 Subaru Forester XT (a rapid little toaster)